 “It validates our approach of representing the end-user point of view and applications at RAC ’22,” he added.
 “Other events focus on vertical markets or specific technologies, but our audience responded strongly to the discussions about how businesses can benefit from automating certain tasks and processes today.”

-Robotics 24/7 and Peerless Media LLC presented the one-day, virtual event.
+Robotics 24/7 and Peerless Media presented the one-day, virtual event.

 Keynote tackles today’s hot robotics trends